 Our Language Arts and Literacy program contains a variety of literature that is of high interest to each learner.
 Skill development occurs on an individual basis and through the utilization of small group instruction.
-Literacy class is a comprehensive block to allow fluidity in instruction, as well as give the students the best opportunity to incorporate their reading, writing, and language skills in a cohesive manner.
+Literacy class is schedule for a 50 minute block to allow fluidity in instruction, as well as give the students the best opportunity to incorporate their reading, writing, and language skills in a cohesive manner.
 Reading for pleasure is a powerful learning tool, and it is strongly encouraged at Chapel Hill Academy.
 The importance of reading with children at home cannot be over emphasized.